tstout/cafebabe/README.md

 # Introduction

-There are many libraries available for manipulating JVM bytecode: bcel, asm, bytebuddy, byteman, javassist, etc. However, I have not seen any JVM bytecode tools written in clojure.
+There are many libraries available for manipulating JVM bytecode: bcel, asm, bytebuddy, cglib, byteman, javassist, etc. However, I have not seen any JVM bytecode tools written in clojure.

 Clojure seems to excel at data manipulation.
 Transforming bytecode, on the surface,